-Despite the precautionary measures taken by the manufacturers during production and transportation of the control valve, any damage can possible while shipment and loading/unloading of it.
+Despite the precautionary measures taken by the manufacturers during production and transportation of the control valve, any damage can possible while shipment and loading/unloading it.
 Complete inspection before installation can you time and cost because different companies offer a guarantee of the product before installation.
 Failure of locating any default before installation leads to either damage during control valve installation or stoppage of services after installation.
 It is advisable to thoroughly check the control valve by removing packaging and shipment stamps prior to installation.

 Thorough Cleansing of Pipeline before Valve Installation

-If the valve has screwed connections on end for its installation, always make sure usage of sealant of a suitable material.
+If the valve has screwed connections on the end for its installation, always make sure usage of sealant of a suitable material.
 Failure to do so will lead to the loose installation of the valve which causes leakage of gas or liquid in near future.
-Make sure the use of sealant on male pipe threads rather than female pipe threads, because on the application of force during tightening, the sealant material will penetrate in the valve body.
-This penetration will lead to sticking of the valve, coagulation of dirt results in shutting off of the control valve.
+Make sure the use of sealant on male pipe threads rather than female pipe threads, because on the application of force during tightening, the sealant material will penetrate the valve body.
+This penetration will lead to sticking of the valve, and coagulation of dirt results in shutting off of the control valve.

 Control Valve Orientation while Installation

-Control Valve installation can be done in any position depends upon its type and nature of piping material.
+Control Valve installation can be done in any position depending upon the type and nature of piping material.
 The most recommended method of installation is the vertical installation method in which the actuator is in a vertical direction respective to the valve body.
 Horizontal installation causes extra weight application on top works and internal trims which will push the valve stem towards one particular direction.
 This abnormal shifting will lead to early wearing, tearing, and leakage of the valve assembly.

 Star Pattern Tightening of the Flanged Connection between Control Valve and piping

-If the control valve comes with nut and bolts, always follow the star pattern for bolt tightening as we do during the tightening of car tire bolts.
+If the control valve comes with nuts and bolts, always follow the star pattern for bolt tightening as we do during the tightening of car tire bolts.
 The Star pattern creates an excellent seal and prevents leakage as compared to the one-sided pattern.